NoahMSchool/SwiftPlanets/WRITEUP.md

 #### What I did

 I have selected a few educational tools that aimed to create an interactive way to learn something.
-I played these games and noted down the parts that I liked and disliked about them.
+I tried out these tools and noted down the parts that I liked and disliked about them.

 ##### Game 1: Graph Online**